batro83/videoRentalStore/README.md

 id: 9 Old
 ```

 In init data.sql there is the id user 2 with 2 movies pending to return.
 1 new release and 1 regular.
-Have 4 days late.
+4 days late.

-## Test
+## Tests
-Junit tests and integration tests.
+Junit tests and integration tests with Junit4 and Mockito.

 ## Improving
 For the exercise I use an in memory db, but of course we can use a mongodb or sql.